 These dances had set patterns.
 There were over 200 dances with set patterns for various purposes.
 The Greeks had war dances and funny dances and funeral dances and wedding dancing and a dance for celebrations, like the birth of a new child.
+Many dances were danced to honor a specific god.

 Lots of noise went with the dancing.
 There were bells and tambourines and castanets for rhythm (and noise) along with lyres and flutes for melody.